There's plenty of tears to be shed in the zombie apocalypse.

 - The second Time Skip hasn't been particularly kind to our heroes.

 - Michonne is still grieving and speaks to the absent Rick, and is raising Judith and their new son, RJ, alone.
 She has also severely hardened due to her grief and has implemented a strict system of isolationism for Alexandria.
+Maggie asking what she would do if she was forced to raise a child alone thanks to Negan ultimately did come to pass in a roundabout way.

 - Much of what Rick hoped to achieve before his departure ultimately fell apart.
 The Sanctuary fell, with its' survivors either joining other communities or becoming roaming bandits led by Jed.
 The bridge was never repaired, and the communities are more distant from each other than ever.